jeremy-farnault/react-game/README.md

     - Style zone
     - Find images for life points magic points and armmor points
     - Add tooltips on everything (name heroes, characs...)
+    - Modal for details on click on hero
+    - Minimal details provided by the zone above the initiative zone

 Action points zone